Adam Reichardt: EU should be more direct on Trio’s European Prospective

 “Russia’s invisible veto” is a term that is increasingly used when discussing the NATO membership prospects of Georgia and Ukraine.
 Should we also talk about unseen Russian votes when it comes to the EU Membership perspectives of the Trio, or should we use the same term?

-said he would “take a strong reaction and pay a heavy price if there was NEW direct aggression against Ukraine”.
+Charles Michel said he would “take a strong reaction and pay a heavy price if there was NEW direct military aggression against Ukraine”.
 The word “new”, caught my eye.
 Does it mean that the current military aggression against Ukraine does not warrant any increased attention from the EU.
-Do Brussels think they’ve done enough to stop the violence in Ukraine?
+Do Brussels think they’ve done enough to stop the in Ukraine?

 Belarus was also discussed extensively at the Summit.
 The EU’s response to Lukashenko playing the migrant cards: new sanctions against 17 individuals and eleven entities.
 Is this sufficient?